Viper

-The Viperidae (vipers) are a family of snakes found in most parts of the world, except for Antarctica, Australia, Hawaii, Madagascar, and various other isolated islands.
-They are venomous and have long (relative to non-vipers), hinged fangs that permit deep penetration and injection of their venom.
+Vipers are snakes in the family Viperidae, found in most parts of the world, except for Antarctica, Australia, Hawaii, Madagascar, Ireland, and various other isolated islands.
+All vipers are venomous, and have long (relative to non-vipers), hinged fangs that permit deep envenomation of their prey.
 Three subfamilies are currently recognized.
 They are also known as viperids.
 The name "viper" is derived from the Latin word vipera, -ae, also meaning viper, possibly from vivus ("living") and parere ("to beget"), referring to the trait viviparity (giving live birth) common in vipers like most of the species of Boidae.
+The earliest known vipers are believed to have diverged from the rest of the clade Caenophidia in the early Eocene.